Krrish 3: India

-Krrish 3 opened across the country in multiplexes to more than 80 percent occupancy as well as around 90-100 percent attendees at single screens.
+Krrish 3 opened across the country in multiplexes to more than 80 percent occupancy as well as around 90-100 percent attendance at single screens.
 According to Box Office India, first day collections of all versions were estimated at ₹20.4 crore.
 The film nett. grossed around ₹18.8 crore, with its (Tamil) and (Telugu) dubbed versions have collected approximately ₹1.5 crore nett on the first day.
 Krrish 3 (Hindi) grossed ₹15.1 crore nett on its second day.
 Box Office India estimated the first weekend collection of ₹53 crore, with around ₹49.5 crore nett for its original version, while the dubbed versions grossed another ₹4.5 crore nett approx. The film also recorded the sixth highest opening weekend worldwide as it collected ₹92 crore gross.
 The first Monday business of the Hindi version was estimated at ₹31.5 crore, taking its four-day total to ₹80.5 crore and set a new record for the highest single day collection ever, overtaking the previous record held by Chennai Express.
 Krrish 3 (Hindi) collected around ₹20.5 crore nett on Tuesday to take five-day total past ₹100 crore to ₹101.25 crore nett.
 The film nett. grossed around ₹13 crore on Wednesday taking the 6-day Hindi version total to ₹114.25 crore.
 The film (along with its Tamil and Telugu dubbed versions nett.) grossed around ₹130.25 crore in the first week.